garywill/linux-router/README.md

                             Set IPv6 DNS offered by DHCP (RA) (default: this host)
                             (Note IPv6 addresses need '[]' around)
+    --hostname <name>       DNS server associate this name with this host.
-    -d                      DNS server will take into account /etc/hosts -e <hosts_file>         DNS server will take into account additional hosts file
+                            Use '-' to read name from /etc/hostname -d                      DNS server will take into account /etc/hosts -e <hosts_file>         DNS server will take into account additional hosts file